initbiz/initbiz.github.io/letsrent/index.md

 It is recommended to use `markAsPaid` method from the `Order` model.
 The method will save current date as `paid_at` and fire event `initbiz.letsrent.markAsPaid` with the order as a parameter.

 ## Rentables
 Rentables are models that can be rent using Let's rent plugin.
+By design all rentable models will be attached to the order using dynamic polymorphic many to many relation and be rendered as a tab in the `Orders` controller.

+The availability of the models for the given spans of time will be automatically filtered using `Rentable` behavior.

+## Registering rentables
 They have to be registered in the plugin's registration file using `registerRentables` method.

 For example: